Spleen Pancreas And Liver Question And Answers

 • They are suspended from the posterior abdominal wall by mesentery, which gives them considerable mobility

-• Jejunum is located in the left upper quadrant and the ileum in the right lower quadrant of the abdomen.
+• The jejunum is located in the left upper quadrant and the ileum in the right lower quadrant of the abdomen.

 Small And Large Intestines Distinguish Features Between Jejunal And Ileal Mesentery And Between Small And Large Intestines